+Much research and differing opinions have gone into this super highway nerve.
 My research of the human energy field has inevitably delved into a deeper investigation of the vagus nerve.
-This investigation has revealed that all traumatic memory is held –‘memorized’, if you will – within the pathway of the vagus nerve.
+This research has revealed that all traumatic memory is held –‘memorized’, if you will – within the pathway of the vagus nerve.
 It is a multi-complex system that incrementally carries and stores information that affects all areas of the human body.
 This includes:

 Trauma to any and all sensory organs;

 Trauma to the heart, physiologically, emotionally, or psychically;

 Trauma to any and all other major organs or glands or tissues;

 Trauma can be anything from a physical, emotional or toxic overload to the body.
 Traumatic memory is held in our body tissues.
 Memories leave an imprint on us that shows in our body language, posture, facial expression, vocalization, and in the way we react to things.
 It is recognized that trauma leaves indentations in the Auric field on the physical, mental, emotional and spiritual planes.
 Memories stay alive and can be awakened in our energy systems; in soft tissue, muscles and joints, and, after time, they can manifest as the onset of body dysfunction and disability.
 Unresolved traumatic memory cannot help but affect our general spirits, which may then range from manic, to lack of reason, to glumness, and into depression.